 River Parishes Hospital

-LaPlace has more than 43,000 residents and is one of eight communities that comprise St. John the Baptist Parish.
+LaPlace is one of eight communities that comprise St. John the Baptist Parish, which is home to more than 45,000 residents.
 Major highways near the Parish are I-10, I-55 and U.S. 61.
-New Orleans International Airport is only 20 miles away.
+New Orleans Internal Airport is only 20 miles away.

 St. John the Baptist Parish offers 13 public schools, eight private schools and one magnet school.
 Public schools partner with the Louisiana Technical College River Parish Campus, where students can begin vocational training while in high school.
 There are over 20 colleges and universities in the New Orleans area including Tulane, Xavier and LSU Health Sciences Center.
 LaPlace is only 30 miles from New Orleans, home of the French Quarter, Mardi Gras, Jazz & Heritage Festival, Jackson Square and the French Market.
 New Orleans also offers the world famous Audubon Zoo, an aquarium and the Entergy IMAX Theatre, one of only six IMAX theatres of its kind in the world.

-Beautiful antebellum homes abound in the area including Evergreen Plantation, built in the 1820s and known for its “flying staircases,” and San Francisco Plantation.
+Beautiful antebellum homes abound in the area including Evergreen Plantation, built in the 1820s and known for its “flying staircases,” and San Francisco Plantation, known as the most affluent plantation house in North America built in 1827.
 The St. John Theatre, a cultural and civic center located just outside LaPlace, offers children and adults of the community the opportunity to participate in a series of fine arts activities throughout the year.
 St. John the Baptist Parish also has nine recreational parks, offering all sports, and a summer youth program.
 Each year the town hosts an Andouille Festival in October, complete with culinary specialties, music and amusement rides.

 LaPlace has two golf and country clubs.
-Riverlands Golf & Country Club is a private 18-hole golf course with tree-lined fairways.
-It also has two lighted tennis courts, an “almost” Olympic-size pool, wading pool and clubhouse.
-Belle Terre Golf & Country Club was ranked the #2 public access golf course in Louisiana in 2002 and 2003 by Golf Week Magazine.
-This 18-hole championship course, designed by Pete Dye, is one of Louisiana’s finest.
+Riverlands Golf & Country Club is a member-owned private club described as family-friendly with a relaxed, casual atmosphere.
+Members and their guests enjoy golf year around on the 18-hole championship course with tifeagle green surfaces that have been touted as “the best in the New Orleans Metro Area”.
+It also offers an olympic-sized pool with men’s and women’s locker rooms, a snack bar and gazebo located poolside for the convenience of members and guests.
+Belle Terre Golf & Country Club offers an 18-hole championship golf course designed by Pete Dye.
+Water comes into play on ten of the eighteen holes, making Belle Terre a scenic challenge.
 The club also offers four lighted tennis courts, a junior Olympic size swimming pool, wading pool and a poolside snack bar.
 The famous nearby Manchac Swamp offers tours through moss-draped trees to view Louisiana alligators.
 Lake Maurepas, which leads in to Lake Pontchartrain, is a popular destination for the fishing enthusiast.